tomzx/blog.tomrochette.com-content/agi/books/cognitive-science-an-introduction-to-the-science-of-the-mind/article.md

 title: "Cognitive Science: An Introduction to the Science of the Mind - 2010"
 created: 2016-04-14
 taxonomy:
-  category: [Artificial General Intelligence, Cognitive Science]
+  tag: [Artificial General Intelligence, Cognitive Science]
   status: finished
 ---